Who is John Olsen and why should I work with him?

 First, let me give you some background.

-I am a Past President of the Estate Planning Council of St. Louis, a past board member of the St. Louis chapter of the Society of Financial Service Professionals, a Past President of the St. Louis chapter of the National Association of Insurance and Financial Advisors, and I sit on the Editorial Advisory Board of Tax Facts (an industry reference source; I edited all of the annuity questions in the last three releases).
+I am a Past President of the Estate Planning Council of St. Louis, a past board member of the St. Louis chapter of the Society of Financial Service Professionals, a Past President of the St. Louis chapter of the National Association of Insurance and Financial Advisors, and I sit on the Editorial Advisory Board of Tax Facts (an industry reference source; I edited all of the annuity questions in several releases).
 I've written or co-written five books on annuities and dozens of articles on annuities, life insurance, and retirement & estate planning, published in various industry journals.
-For over 30 years, I've given Continuing Education classes to industry groups, mostly on life insurance, annuities, and retirement income planning.
+For over 35 years, I've given Continuing Education classes to industry groups, mostly on life insurance, annuities, and retirement income planning.

 I am not "for" or "against" annuities.
 They're just tools, like a screwdriver or hammer.
 For some jobs, a particular kind of annuity contract can be the right tool; for others, it won't be.
 There's nothing inherently good or bad about any annuity contract.